heethar/Conky-Configs/README.md

 My weather API is wttr.in, you can provide yourself with your own wttr configuration links here https://wttr.in/:help

 **Start configuration files**
-Make sure you have a directory titled `~/.local/conky_configs/tmp/`
+Make sure you have a directory titled `~/.config/conky/tmp/`
-Assumming you have all Conky config files also located in `~/.local/conky_config/`
+Assumming you have all Conky config files also located in `~/.config/conky`

 After you have your config files in order, you can start a process to begin the 2 .sh scripts at startup.
+If you're running X, you can add them to `~/.xinitrc`

 Here is a link to Conky variables: http://conky.sourceforge.net/variables.html